riyadMunauwar/psr14-event-dispatcher/README.md

-Here’s a detailed **`README.md`** file for your PSR-14 Event Dispatcher package.
-This document includes installation instructions, usage examples, and contribution guidelines.

----

 # PSR-14 Event Dispatcher

 A simple and flexible implementation of the **PSR-14** Event Dispatcher interface.
 This library allows you to create and manage events and their listeners, providing an easy way to implement the observer pattern in your applications.